NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Has guard from 1-22
     - Has one hitbox active frame removed from the end
 - 2A
+    - Unscaled damage applies to both players (fixed vanilla bug)
     - Flags adjusted to match the animation better
     - Cannot sub during the animation
-    - Unscaled damage applies to both players
     - Cannot be cancelled
     - Moves to the hold frame 2 frames faster, making it hit quicker and easier to combo into
 - A2A can be hit at the peak of his jump